Travelling with pets on Eurostar

 At Eurostar, we always want to make sure that everyone enjoys their journey.
 Please check that the passengers seated around you are happy with the presence of your pet.
 If anyone is a little nervous, the Train Manager will happily find you an alternative seat.

 Does my pet need a ticket?

-Small domestic animals weighing less than 6kg travel free of charge on Eurostar – provided they travel in a carrier (max.
+On our trains between Belgium, France, Germany, and the Netherlands, small domestic animals weighing less than 6kg travel free of charge – provided they travel in a carrier (max.
 45 x 30 x 25 cm).

 Larger dogs that don’t fit in a carrier will need a ticket with our specific “dog” fare (single price of €30).
 Please speak to the Train Manager to purchase a ticket for your four-legged friend.
 Your dog must sit on your lap or on the floor of the coach and be leashed and muzzled.

 Guide dogs and assistance dogs and cats always travel free of charge on Eurostar.

 Animals that are not permitted on Eurostar

 As much as we love animals, we can’t welcome all of them on board.
 Dangerous dogs, wild animals and birds (parrots, canaries etc.) are not allowed on our trains.